Anchored parallel repetition for nonlocal games: Introduction

-Clearly, if the players play each instance of $G$ in $G^n$ independently of each other (i.e. according to a \emph{product strategy}), their success probability is the $n$-th power of their success probability in $G$.
-The main obstacle to proving a parallel repetition theorem is that players need not employ product strategies -- their answers for the $i$-th instance of $G$ may depend on their questions in the $j$-th instance for $j \neq i$.
-Indeed, it is known that there are games $G$ for which non-product strategies enable the players to win $G^n$ with probability significantly greater than $\val(G)^n$~\cite{feige2002error, raz2011counterexample}.
+Clearly, if the players play each instance of $G$ in $G^n$ independently of each other then their success probability is the $n$-th power of their success probability in $G$.
+Informally, a parallel repetition theorem for a class of games and a class of strategies shows that no strategy can avoid this exponential scaling of the success probability with the number of repetitions.
+The main obstacle to proving a parallel repetition theorem is that players need not play each instance independently.
+For example, their answers for the $i$-th instance of $G$ may depend on their questions in the $j$-th instance for $j \neq i$.
+Indeed, for classical (as well as for quantum) strategies it is known that there are games $G$ for which non-product strategies enable the players to win $G^n$ with probability greater than $\val(G)^n$~\cite{feige2002error, raz2011counterexample,chung2015parallel}.

-Nevertheless, the parallel repetition theorem of Raz~\cite{raz1998parallel} establishes that if $G$ is a two-player game such that $\val(G)<1$ the value $\val(G^n)$ decays exponentially with $n$.
+For the case of classical strategies the parallel repetition theorem of Raz~\cite{raz1998parallel} establishes that if $G$ is a game such that $\val(G)<1$ the value $\val(G^n)$ decays exponentially with $n$.
 The two following decades have seen a substantial amount of research on this question, connecting the problem of parallel repetition to topics such as the Unique Games conjecture, hardness of approximation, communication complexity, and more~\cite{barak2008rounding, rao2011parallel,braverman2013direct}.
 The most important application of parallel repetition is its use as a generic and efficient method for performing \emph{gap amplification}, or \emph{hardness amplification}.
-Suppose a certain problem -- deciding membership in a language $L$, or breaking a given cryptosystem -- has been reduced to the task of distinguishing between $\val(G) = 1$ and $\val(G) < 1 - \eps$ for a certain $G$.
-Parallel repetition can be employed to claim that the presumedly easier task of distinguishing between $\val(H) = 1$ and $\val(H) < \delta$ for all games $H$ is at least as hard as the original problem, by letting $H = G^n$ for some $n = \poly(\log \delta^{-1},\eps^{-1})$.
+Suppose a certain problem -- deciding membership in a language $L$, or breaking a given cryptosystem -- has been reduced to the task of distinguishing between $\val(H) = 1$ and $\val(H) < \delta$ for a certain $H$.
+Parallel repetition can be employed to argue that, by taking $H = G^n$ for some game $G$, this task is as hard as that of distinguishing between $\val(G) = 1$ and $\val(G) < 1-\eps$ when $n \geq \poly(\eps^{-1},\log \delta^{-1})$.

-In spite of much research---and partial results, as surveyed below---two major questions about parallel repetition remain open: what effect does parallel repetition have on (a) games with an arbitrary number of players, and (b) games with quantum players using entanglement?
-In this paper, we make progress on both questions.
-Our main results can be summarized as follows; see Theorems \ref{thm:mult_classical} and \ref{thm:quantum} for precise statements.